amoakojampah/cybersecurity-portfolio/README.md

 🔐 **Cybersecurity Enthusiast** | 💻 **IT Support Professional** | 📊 **SOC Analyst Aspirant**

-I am an IT Support Technician with over four years of experience in network infrastructure, system administration, and end-user security support, transitioning into cybersecurity.
+I am an IT Specialist with over four years of experience in network infrastructure,software development, system administration, and end-user security support, transitioning into cybersecurity.
 Recently completed Google's Foundations of Cybersecurity certificate, building on hands-on experience managing user permissions, access controls, and system security across help desk and IT specialist roles.

 ## Objective